TechAlchemist/fakebook/README.md

 - GraphQL
 - Semantic UI React

 Fakebook is a social media app created to learn and implement GraphQL in a fullstack application.
+The application is built of off Apollo.
+Apollo helps on the front and backend for working with graphql.

 ## Features to add.